Rifugio Pordenone

 From the Pordenone hut, many experiences of varying degrees of difficulty, commitment and length, all of which are unique.

-• Ring of the Friulian Dolomites passing through 4 refuges: the Pordenone, the Padova, the Giaf, and the Flaiban-Pacherini.
+• Ring of the Friulian Dolomites passing through 4 huts: the Pordenone, the Padova, the Giaf, and the Flaiban-Pacherini.

 • Campanile di Val Montanaia.